qbead/qbeadWebsite/content/book/allcommands.md

 ::: intro-box
 This document lists some of the most important functions available with the SpinWheel code library.
 With these functions you can detect motion and set the LEDs to different color patterns.
-If you have never programmed with Arduino before, be sure to read our [initial setup guide](/quickstart) and [guide on the basic structure of a program](/basics).
+If you have never programmed with Arduino before, be sure to read our [Initial Setup Guide](/quickstart) and [guide on the basic structure of a program](/basics).
 To learn more about the building blocks of coding, check out the [coding building blocks page](/progpatterns).
 For more details, you can consult the [annotated source code](/codedoc/SpinWearables.h.html),